danieledapo/danieledapo.github.io/content/post/terrain-mesh-from-noise.md

 which can be seen as pseudo random number generators that are guaranteed to be smooth ad continuos.
 Exactly wat I needed!

-Albeit conceptually similar to PRNGs they're a bit different to use, because you need to provide a "coordinate" to calculate the random value at.
-Asking the noise value at a given position will _always_ give you the same results (i.e. the noise function is deterministic) but you can change the seed of the generator get new random results.
+Albeit conceptually similar to PRNGs, they're a bit different to use because you need to provide a "coordinate" to calculate the random value at.
+Asking the noise value at a given position will _always_ give you the same results (i.e. the noise function is deterministic) but you can change the seed of the generator to get new random results.

 Since noise functions involve a position, it should come as no surprise that there are noise functions for 1D, 2D, 3D and even infinite dimensions!